Can you put Posts onto Pages in Blogger?home page", and asked how to put posts onto different pages in their blog.

 Basically, this is part of the difference between post and pages.

-Luckily it's easy to set up your blog so that it looks like your posts are on different pages [tweet this],
+Luckily it's easy to set up your blog so that it looks like your posts are on different pages [tweet this] (even though you and I know that this isn't how Blogger works) by following three simple steps.

 If your blog has some Labels that you don't want to have "pages" for, then set it to show only some of your Labels: